 We booked a highly rated but affordable Airbnb for our stay which was still pricey, but that’s Singapore.
 Our place was near Shaw plaza where we could pick up groceries from Fairprice for better prices than eating every meal out.
 Whampoa Market / Hawker Centre was close by and provided plenty of good, cheap food options.
 There are so many great hawker stands, so eating out does not need to ruin your budget.
 Our favorite meal was sushi at JJ.com Fish Mart.
 My Review on Trip Advisor

-If you’ve traveled around Asia and enjoy a good wine, you know how silly expensive it can be.
+If you’ve traveled around Asia and enjoy a glass of good wine, you know how silly expensive it can be.
 A headache-inducing wine that would run $10 in the US will cost you $40 in Malaysia and Indonesia.
 So, I was pleasantly surprised to find reasonably priced Champagne and wine in the stores.
 Liquor is crazy expensive though.
 If you want liquor for your trip and you’re coming from Malaysia, you may want to pack it.
-Visitors arriving to Singapore from Malaysia are not allowed to purchase liquor at duty-free in Singapore – only wine and beer.
+Visitors arriving in Singapore from Malaysia are not allowed to purchase liquor duty-free at the Singapore airport – only wine and beer.